A refreshing yet hearty pasta salad is almost as crucial to a great barbecue spread as the burgers or hot dogs.

 Pasta salads can be cold and creamy or tangy and zesty — these endless possibilities for ingredients are what make a great pasta salad so, well, great!

 However, there are a few simple steps every home cook can take to make sure their pasta salad is always a crowd pleaser.
-With Labor Day only a few weeks away, experts shared their favorite pasta salad-making tips with TODAY Food.
+With summer fully underway, experts shared their favorite pasta salad-making tips with TODAY Food.

 1. Pasta needs to be seasoned from the beginning